 Nāhelehele “Distinguished Conservation Award”

 The purpose of this award is to recognize outstanding contributions towards the restoration and perpetuation of Hawaii’s dry forests.
-To date, two individuals have received this award.
+To date, three individuals have received this award.
 Descriptions of their exceptional dry forest efforts follows:

 Honoring Beverley Brand in recognition of her perseverance safeguarding the Waikoloa Dry Forest Preserve for present and future generations.